Your privacy is extremely important to us so we want you to know exactly what kind of information we collect about you and how we use it.

 Social media, blogs, reviews, etc.

 - Companies, brands and businesses within our group.
 For example, we’ll share information from our online food business with Morrisons.com and there are similar arrangements between our other online and store-based businesses.
 This is because we hope to have a relationship with you across all our different brands and businesses, if not now, then sometime in the future.
 And we want to be able to provide you with the same value-for-money, high quality experience whenever and however you shop with us.
 It’s also the only way we can provide you with the full benefits of our Morrisons More card.
-Each of our businesses will use your information in line with this policy.

 - Other people who help us provide our websites, mobile apps, in-store WIFI networks, stores, Morrisons More card and related services to you.
 They include information technology experts who design and host our websites, and payment services companies that make it easy for you to use your credit or payment cards with us.
-Other examples include market research companies, marketing, design and PR organisations and general service companies such as printers, mailing houses and form-scanning service providers.
+Other examples include market research companies, marketing, advertising, design and PR organisations and general service companies such as printers, mailing houses and form-scanning service providers.

 - Our insurers and insurance brokers who provide us with comprehensive cover against the risks of running a business as big as ours.
 (They may keep this information for the purpose of ongoing risk assessment and insurance broking and underwriting services.)

 - Banks and finance companies where we have allowed them to offer you the possibility of buying our products on credit or with a loan arranged through our stores or online.
 (They may keep this information for their related banking and finance purposes)